disneysw/myenergi-Interceptor/README.md

 The boards are available for about $16 from Amazon or AliExpress and use Wi-Fi to connect to your network.

+The code will run on a plain ESP32 without a display by commenting out the "#define TFT_DISPLAY" in the include.h file.

 The code is designed to act as a man-in-the-middle device between a Myenergi Hub and its server.
 Once installed it reads and decodes packets and will forward relevant information to MQTT allowing better integration with Home Assistant.